murillo-group/sarkas/docs/documentation/input_file.rst

 .. code-block:: yaml

     Potential:
-        type: Yukawa
+        type: Yukawa                            # REQUIRED
+        screening_length_type: "thomas-fermi"   # REQUIRED for screened potentials
+        electron_temperature_eV: 1.25e+3        # REQUIRED if 'thomas-fermi' type
-        method: P3M                       # Particle-Particle Particle-Mesh
+        method: pppm                            # REQUIRED
-        kappa: 0.5
-        rc: 2.79946255e-10                # [m]
+        rc: 6.2702e-11                          # REQUIRED
-        pppm_mesh: [64, 64, 64]
+        pppm_mesh: [64, 64, 64]                 # REQUIRED
-        pppm_aliases: [3,3,3]
+        pppm_aliases: [3,3,3]                   # REQUIRED
-        pppm_cao: 6
+        pppm_cao: 6                             # REQUIRED
-        pppm_alpha_ewald: 1.16243741e+10  # 1/[m]
+        pppm_alpha_ewald: 5.4659e+10            # REQUIRED

 The instance ``type`` defines the interaction potential.
 Currently Sarkas supports the following interaction potentials:
 Coulomb, Yukawa, Exact-gradient corrected Yukawa, Quantum Statistical Potentials, Moliere, Lennard-Jones 6-12.
 More info on each of these potential can be found in :doc:`Potentials <../theory/potentials>`.
-Next we define the screening parameter ``kappa``.
-Notice that this a non-dimensional parameter, i.e. the real screening length will be calculated from :math:`\lambda = a/\kappa` where :math:`a` is the Wigner-Seitz radius.
+Next we define the type of screening we desire.
+The available choices are [`kappa`, `thomas-fermi`, `debye-huckel`, `custom`].
+In our case we chose `kappa` which means that the screening length will be calculated from :math:`\lambda = a_{ws}/\kappa` where :math:`a_{ws}` is the Wigner-Seitz radius and :math:`kappa` is the value of the next attribute `kappa`.
+Notice that this a non-dimensional parameter.

-The following parameters refer to our choice of the interaction algorithm.
+The following parameters refer to our choice of the interaction algorithm (`method`).
 Details on how to choose these parameters are given later in this page, but for now we limit to describing them.
-First, we find the cut-off radius, ``rc``, for the Particle-Particle part of the P3M algorithm.
-The ``pppm_mesh`` instance is a list of 3 elements corresponding to the number of mesh points in each of the three cartesian coordinates, ``pppm_aliases`` indicates the number of aliases for anti-aliasing, see <link to anti-aliasing>.
-``pppm_cao`` stands for Charge Order Parameter and indicates the number of mesh points per direction on which the each particle's charge is to distributed and finally ``pppm_alpha_ewald`` refers to the :math:`\alpha` parameter of the Gaussian charge cloud surrounding each particle.
+First, we find the cut-off radius, ``rc``, for the Particle-Particle part of the PPPM algorithm.
+The ``pppm_mesh`` attribute is a list of three elements corresponding to the number of mesh points in each of the three cartesian coordinates, ``pppm_aliases`` indicates the number of aliases for anti-aliasing, ``pppm_cao`` stands for Charge Order Parameter and indicates the number of mesh points per direction on which the each particle's charge is to be distributed and finally ``pppm_alpha_ewald`` refers to the :math:`\alpha` parameter of the Gaussian charge cloud surrounding each particle.

-To deal with diverging potentials a short-range cut-off radius, ``rs``, can be specified.
-If specified, the potential :math:`U(r)` will be cut to :math:`U(rs)` for interparticle distances below ``rs``.
+To deal with diverging potentials a short-range cut-off radius, ``a_rs``, can be specified.
+If specified, the potential :math:`U(r)` will be cut to :math:`U(a_{rs})` for interparticle distances below ``a_rs``.
 This short-range cut-off is meant to suppress unphysical scenarios where fast particles emerge due to the potential going to infinity.
 However, this feature should be used with great care as is can also screen the short-range part of the interaction to unphysical values.
 That is why the default value is zero so that the short-range cut-off is not in use.